RaphaelMadeira-design/OpenClassrooms_Projet-10/Frontend/public/issues.md

 ### GitHub issue 6 - Redux requirement

-about: Issue for the Redux requirement
+- About: Issue for the Redux requirement
-title: State management is done through Redux
+- Title: State management is done through Redux
 ---

 The React app contains an implementation of Redux for state management that: